vzhang90/bikesharing/README.md

 ## Results
 This tableau story conveys 7 visualiations to help demonstrate bike trip analysis for a pitch to convince investors that a bike-sharing program in Des Moines is a solid business proposal.

-Respective to the order of captions in ths Tableau story [Bikesharing Trip Analysis Story visualizations](https://public.tableau.com/app/profile/vincent.zhang3409/viz/BikesharingTripAnalysis/TripAnalysis?publish=yes) in accordance with worksheet visualizations presented in the story:
+Respective to the order of captions with this Tableau story [Bikesharing Trip Analysis Story visualizations](https://public.tableau.com/app/profile/vincent.zhang3409/viz/BikesharingTripAnalysis/TripAnalysis?publish=yes) in accordance with worksheet visualizations presented in the story:
 1) Checkout Time for all Users (filtered by hour)
    - Line graph displaying number of bikes checked out by duration for all users
    - Line graph  can be filtered by the hour